Impact Charter students may have to finish school year elsewhere after eviction notice

 If Impact's 442 students must move, they could land at the former Baker Heights Elementary School on Harding Street.

-"The City of Baker School board will meet tomorrow night (Thursday) to consider allowing the students to finish their year at our facilty on Harding Avenue, which is currently unoccupied," the school system's posting said.
+"The City of Baker School board will meet tomorrow night (Thursday) to consider allowing the students to finish their year at our facility on Harding Avenue, which is currently unoccupied," the school system's posting said.
 "I hope we all can do what is right for students, as they are not the ones at fault in any of this."

 Trending News